The Many Faces of Non-invertible Symmetries: Introduction

-Despite these exciting developments, the bridge between the categorical and algebraic approaches to symmetries is still under-developed and many subtleties remain to be addressed.
-In particular, the entropic order parameters, as introduced in the algebraic approach \cite{Casini:2020rgj}, are naturally defined using the symmetry algebra, instead of the symmetry category, acting on the observable algebra.
-The pressing question which we aim to address here is to clarify the definition of such entropic quantities given the concise categorical input and incorporate the effects of choices therein on the values and bounds of such order parameters.
-As we will see, due to the choices on the algebraic side, there is no unique entropic order parameter for a symmetry category.
+Despite these exciting developments, the bridge between the categorical and algebraic approaches to symmetries is still under-developed\footnote{Though see Ref.~\cite{Evans:2025msy} for an algebraic framework for fusion categorical symmetries acting on the lattice without passing to an algebraic avatar of the symmetry category as we do here.
+This is made possible by a lattice version of the DHR superselection theory that applies to abstract spin systems \cite{Jones:2023ptg,Hataishi:2025pxu}.
+In this context, the fusion categorical symmetries act via localizable (DHR) bimodules with respect to the ``observable'' algebra. } and many subtleties remain to be addressed.
+The pressing task which we aim to undertake here is to clarify the definition of entropic order parameters detecting non-invertible symmetry breaking given the concise categorical input and incorporate the effects of choices therein on the values and bounds of such order parameters.
+As we will see, due to the the necessity of making choices on the algebraic side to match the categorical input, there is no unique entropic order parameter for a symmetry category.
 Nonetheless, all such quantities share the same desired properties as a faithful diagnostic for symmetry breaking and obey universal bounds.
 We will also see how anomalies for symmetries enter in these bounds in an interesting way.
 Roughly speaking, anomalous symmetries produce more diversity in symmetry breaking, as is measured by the relative entropy $S(\psi|\psi_{\rm sym})$.